mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 ## The DGX Spark as an AI Laboratory

 When I first introduced the DGX Spark in [Sparking the Future](sparking-the-future.md), many of initial use cases focused around AI inference.
-That is to say, running an existing AI model, in a process very similar to running any available, off-the-shelf software.
-However, the DGX Spark is capable of far more than just inference - it's also an excellent platform for training models from scratch.
+Inference is the act of running an existing AI model, in a process very similar to running any available, off-the-shelf software.
+However, the DGX Spark is capable of far more than just running existing models - it's also an excellent platform for training models from scratch.
+This post examines my first from-scratch training efforts, culminating in the creation of SparkNet GPT-2 70m.

-[GPT-2](https://en.wikipedia.org/wiki/GPT-2) makes an ideal training target for AI research.
-This was the second major model that OpenAI trained, before ChatGPT (running GPT-3) made OpenAI into a household name.
+[GPT-2](https://en.wikipedia.org/wiki/GPT-2) style-models make for an ideal early training target for AI research.
+GPT-2 was the second major model that OpenAI trained, before ChatGPT (running GPT-3) made OpenAI into a household name.
 At the time (circa 2019), GPT-2 represented a major research effort in OpenAI's attempt to scale up transformer architecture.
 Today, GPT-2 style models can be readily trained on consumer hardware.
 The legendary Karpathy has previously outlined easy to implement training processes for building these types of models.
 His contributions include [nanoGPT](https://github.com/karpathy/nanoGPT) and [nanoChat](https://github.com/karpathy/nanochat).

 The training plans Karpathy outline involve working through a large training dataset.
 The Spark is totally capable of handling such a task, but it would probably take several days per run.
 I was considering this limitation, when I came across a blog post by CodeLion on HuggingFace: [The One Billion Token Challenge](https://huggingface.co/blog/codelion/optimal-dataset-mixing).
-In it, CodeLion (Asankhaya Sharma) outlines their effort to produce a GPT-2 style model, while 'only' using 1 Billion training tokens.
-This represents a tenth of the original training set that GPT-2 utilized.
+In it, CodeLion (Asankhaya Sharma) outlines their effort to produce a GPT-2 style model, while 'only' using one Billion training tokens; representing a tenth of the original training set that GPT-2 utilized.
 CodeLion's research focused on a quality over quantity approach: by utilizing only very high quality training texts, they hoped to maximize the impact of every single token.

 According to CodeLion's blog post, across 50 different training attempts, they found an optimal mix of of training data - settling on a 50:30:20 ratio of of academic textbook PDFs, educational web content, and high-quality web posts.
 With only one billion training tokens, CodeLion claims to have trained a model that is extremely similar to the official GPT-2 model in terms of quality.
 With a low-budget, high-impact result, I was inspired to take up the same challenge: Can I train a GPT-2 model with only one billion tokens?